SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 Double click on • MUSASHI • in the zip folder, then drag • MGAudio.dll • into the SAME FOLDER as Sega Rally 2.
 It will ask if you want to replace it, click on the first top option to replace the old one.

+There is another method to this! • https://oldnewpixel-blogspot-com.translate.goog/2024/07/sega-rally-2-pc-1999.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp • and look for "Music recovery patch"

 And it's now fixed!
 One last step! :D

 ✰✰ DEVICE SETTINGS/CONTROLLER SETUP ✰✰

 As for this, it's very simple.
 Right click • LAUNCH.exe • then go to properties.
-Compatibility > Click on the box for • Run this program in compatibility mode • > Win 95 > Apply > Ok
+Compatibility > Click on the box for • Run this program in compatibility mode • > Win 95 > Apply > Ok ( but you may need windows xp service pack 2 if it doesn't work )

 Do make sure if you do play with a controller that it's plugged BEFORE you open up the launcher.
 Double click • LAUNCH.exe •, press on yes if a permission menu appears.
 Then click on DEVICE SETTINGS.
 This is the part that I can't completely solve, but it might take 1 to 3 tries.
-Click on it, then wait 3 seconds then try again.
+Click on it, then wait 3 seconds then try again until it opens.
+You may need to close the launcher and try again!

 Once it popups, change your controller input device to your controller of choice.
 I personally got an xbox one controller and it works, but if you play with the keyboard feel free to change to your preferred settings.